Office of the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office

 Department of Commerce - USPTO - Cornell University Partnership

 An on-the-ground resource for intellectual property in New York City, the U.S. Department of Commerce, through the USPTO, is partnering with Cornell University to bring a full suite of resources to the New York City community, including the university community.
-The partnership was launched in October 2012.
-Sue Purvis is the first USPTO Innovation Outreach Coordinator for the Greater New York Region.
+The partnership was launched in October 2012 and Mindy Bickel, PhD., is the current Innovation Outreach Coordinator for the Greater New York Region.
 She is working out of the Cornell Tech campus, connecting entrepreneurs, inventors, students, and faculty to the resources available within the Department of Commerce, including intellectual property education, export assistance tools, government grants, and government partners.
 More information on the program can be found here.

 Speech Requests/Speaking Engagements